acdh-oeaw/VELD_spec/README.md

 valid:

-The optional value does not exist
+optional value does not exist

 ```
 root: